 In addition, if the spot price of virgin polysilicon continues to decrease, and we are not able to reduce the price under the long term supply contract to a level equal or below the spot price through renegotiation, the price arrangement under the long term supply contract may cause our cost of silicon raw materials to be higher than that of our competitors who source their supply of silicon raw materials based on floating-price arrangements or spot market purchases.
 For example, under our long-term polysilicon supply contract with Hoku, the annual prices for the first four years are fixed.
 However, if the difference between the contract price under our long-term supply contract with Hoku and the average contract price for the last twelve months reflected in the PCSPI or another mutually acceptable third party index exceeds a defined band, the price under our long-term supply contract with Hoku will be subject to renegotiation by the parties.
 Hoku is obligated to deliver polysilicon materials to us starting from July 1, 2012.
-We cannot assure you that the difference between the prices in our long-term supply contract with Hoku and the average contract prices for the last twelve months before the delivery date of Hoku reflected in the PCSPI or another mutually acceptable third party will be big enough to trigger the price renegotiation, if spot market price of virgin polysilicon falls below the contract price under our long-term supply contract with Hoku.
-The prices of polysilicon under our long-term supply contract with Hoku for the first four years are higher than the spot price of March 2012 as reflected in the PCSPI.
+We cannot assure you that the difference between the prices in our long-term supply contract with Hoku and the average contract prices for the last twelve months before the delivery date of Hoku reflected in the PCSPI or another mutually acceptable third party will be big enough to trigger the price renegotiation, if spot market price of virgin polysilicon falls below the contract price under our long-term supply contract with Hoku for the first four years are higher than the spot price of March 2012 as reflected in the PCSPI.
 In addition, under our one-year supply contract with a reputable German polysilicon supplier, the supplier has agreed to supply to us virgin polysilicon for one year starting from January 2012, with a fixed price for each monthly delivery.
-The average price of polysilicon under this supply contract is slightly lower than the spot price of March 2012 as reflected in the PCSPI.
-However, we cannot assure that the fixed price under this supply contract will not be higher than the sport price if the spot price of virgin polysilicon continues to decrease.
-To the extent we may not be able to fully pass higher costs and expenses on to our customers, our profit margins, results of operations and financial condition may be materially and adversely affected.
+The average price of polysilicon under this supply contract will not be higher than the spot price of March 2012 as reflected in the PCSPI.
+However, we cannot assure that the fixed price under this supply contract will not be highe